Abidjan: Demographics

-The District of Abidjan's population was 6,321,017 at the December 14, 2021 census, up from 4,707,404 at the May 15, 2014 census.
+The District of Abidjan's population was 6,321,017 at the 14 December 2021 census, up from 4,707,404 at the 15 May 2014 census.

 Population increase, lower in the 2000s due to the economic crisis and Ivorian Civil War, has picked up in the 2010s to levels unseen since the 1980s thanks to the rapid economic growth experienced by Abidjan after the return of peace in 2012.
 Many inhabitants come to live in Abidjan for employment and better standards of living.

 By 1950, Abidjan had just exceeded a population of 50,000 (at the end of 1948).
 Reaching a population of a million by the end of 1975, the city grew at a rate of 10 to 12% per year, doubling every six or seven years.
 However, this growth underwent a sharp decline due to the crises of the 1980s and 1990s.
 In the last 20 years of the 20th century, the growth rate dropped to 3–6%.
 Birth rate growth was supplemented by migration, with the influx being substantial and the outflow only partly offseting the arrivals.
-The migration, prior to the census of 1988, contributed a growth of about 80,000 with 50,000 people from within Côte d'Ivoire, and about 30,000 from abroad per year.
+The migration, prior to the census of 1988, contributed a growth of about 80,000 with 50,000 people from within Ivory Coast, and about 30,000 from abroad per year.

-From within Côte d'Ivoire, the migration pattern was dominated by Akan (South-east, 48%), then Mandé (North-west, 24%) and Krou (South-west, 20%).
+From within Ivory Coast, the migration pattern was dominated by Akan (South-east, 48%), then Mandé (North-west, 24%) and Krou (South-west, 20%).
 From abroad, the migration was Burkinabes (30%), Malians (22%), Ghanaians (19%), Nigerien (11%), and Guineans (9%).
 Of the non-African migration, Lebanese migration was highest, followed by European migration, with the French being largest of this latter group.
 All in all, people of non-African origin represent 3% of the total population of Abidjan, which remains the highest in the region.

 Languages

-The traditional language of the city was Ebrié.
-Since independence, the official language in Abidjan and throughout Côte d'Ivoire has been French.
-While the official language is a formal variety of standard French similar to that of Paris, the most commonly spoken form of French in Abidjan is a colloquial dialect known as français de Treichville or français de Moussa which differs from standard French in pronunciation and in some of its vocabulary.
+The traditional language of the city's region is Ebrié.
+Since the colonial period, the official language in Abidjan and throughout Côte d'Ivoire has been French.
+While the official language is a standard variety of French similar to that of Paris, the most commonly spoken form of French in Abidjan is a colloquial dialect known as français de Treichville or français de Moussa which differs from standard French in pronunciation and in some of its vocabulary.
 Another form of spoken French in Abidjan is Nouchi, a highly informal variety used as adolescent slang.
 The historical lingua franca, still spoken and understood by most of the trading population of Abidjan, is Dioula.
-The city hosts many Ivorians from all over the country and about sixty vernacular languages are spoken, such as Attié, Baoulé, Bété, and Wobé.
+The city is home to Ivorians from throughout the country and about sixty vernacular languages are spoken, such as Attié, Baoulé, Bété, and Wobé.
 Abidjan is surrounded by more than thirty villages where Baoulé and Ébrié are still commonly spoken.